 • February 2015: commissioned by a cooperative organization, HSB Malmo to produce a coffee table book dedicated to the skyscraper, Turning Torso, designed by world-renowned Spanish architect, engineer, and artist, Santiago Calatrava.

-• September 2017: commissioned by the United Nations’ Swedish emissary to produce and install a series of large format, artic themed images for United Nations Sustainable Development Summit in New York.
-Speakers included Dr. Angela Merkel, Chancellor of the Federal Republic of Germany and Stefan Löfvén, Prime Minister of Sweden.
+• September 2017: commissioned by the United Nations’ Swedish emissary to produce and install a series of large-format, artic-themed images for the United Nations Sustainable Development Summit in New York.
+Speakers included Dr. Angela Merkel, Chancellor of the Federal Republic of Germany, and Stefan Löfvén, Prime Minister of Sweden.
 Over 400 diplomats, politicians and dignitaries attended the event.

 • May 2017: commissioned to produce 5 large format plexiglass art pieces themed on sports activities available at sports center Kockum Fritid in Malmö, Sweden.